neomatrix369/code-butler-app/README.md

 ## Setup Steps

 Before you begin, make sure you have completed all of the requirements listed above.
 At this point you should have a Page and a registered Facebook App.

+**Before going through the below steps, please watch this video on [How to create a Messenger Bot](https://www.youtube.com/watch?v=4NG2WqLYV-A), it will help with the below steps.**

 #### Get the App id and App Secret